Tony Andruzzi

-Tony Andruzzi (born May 22, 1925 in Cheyenne, Wyoming – died December 22, 1991 in Chicago, Illinois) was the name adopted by professional magician Tom S. Palmer from the age of 45 to the end of his life.
+Tony Andruzzi (May 22, 1925 – December 22, 1991) was the name adopted by professional magician Tom Stewart Palmer from the age of 45 to the end of his life.

-Changing Names
+He was married from 1947 to 1964 to Gloria Jacobsen, also known as Gloria Marcom.

+Biography

-Born to Fay and Tom McGuire, the child was first christened as Timothy McGuire on July 22, 1925.
-But after Tom McGuire left Fay to raise the boy alone, Fay allowed Charles and Gertie Palmer to adopt the boy.
+Born to Fay and Tom McGuire in Cheyenne, Wyoming on May 22, 1925, he was first christened as Timothy McGuire on July 22, 1925.
+But after Tom McGuire left Fay to raise the boy alone, Fay allowed Charles and Gertie Palmer to adopt the child.

 He was rechristened Tom Stewart Palmer on March 29, 1926.
-His biological mother maintained a friendly relationship with the Palmer family, though did not divulge the nature of her relationship to Tom until his teens.
+His biological mother maintained a friendly relationship with the Palmer family, although did not divulge the nature of her relationship to Tom until his teens.
 As a performer through the late 1960s, he retained the name of Tom Palmer while specializing in comedy magic.
-When he moved to Chicago, Illinois and changed styles to pursue bizarre magic, he adopted the name Tony Andruzzi, both in performance and in daily life.
-During his involvement with the Society for Creative Anachronism in the late 1960s through the mid-1970s, he also created the persona of Masklyn ye Mage, a character he would occasionally adopt in and out of period costume through the end of his life.
-Additionally, as a writer of magical effects, he used a variety of pen names, most notably Daemon Ecks.
+When he moved to Chicago, Illinois, and changed styles to pursue bizarre magic, he adopted the name Tony Andruzzi, both in performance and in daily life.

+Andruzzi died in Chicago, Illinois on December 22, 1991, at the age of 66.